subquery/documentation/docs/indexer/run_publish/query/graphql.md

-# Query your Project using GraphQL
+# SubQuery Native Query Service

 ::: info Coming from the Graph?

+Instead, you may consider to use the [Subgraph style query service we have!](./subgraph.md)

-You may want to take a look at the information we have [on the differences](../../build/graph-migration.md#graphql-query-differences) between SubQuery's GraphQL library, and The Graph.
+Or, you may want to take a look at the information we have [on the differences](../../build/graph-migration.md#graphql-query-differences) between SubQuery's GraphQL library, and The Graph.

 :::